Priyanshu-rms55/priyanshu-rms55/README.md

 I am a Data Science professional based in **Jaipur, Rajasthan**, with a passion for bridging the gap between theoretical concepts and real-world software development.

-Currently, I am a **Data Science Trainee at Ambuja Foundation**, where I training in Python, SQL, and Machine Learning, helping them transition from learners to industry-ready professionals.
+Currently, I am a **Data Science Trainee at Ambuja Foundation**, where I training in Python, SQL, and Machine Learning, transition from learners to industry-ready professionals.
 My goal is to work with progressive educational institutions to teach, learn, and experiment with new software technologies.

 ---